-- ARS will increase the effectiveness of current and new external Employment/Supported Employment providers. - ARS will expand the availability of community employment providers and partner services that meet the needs of Arkansans with disabilities, including those requiring supported employment.

-• ARS transformed ACTI to a new service delivery model, ACDC.
-This model focuses as a hub for training and services to support VR consumers and/or students with disabilities to successfully reach the milestones of their individual plans for employment.

-3. ENSURE THAT THE GOALS AND PRIORITIES ARE BASED ON AN ANALYSIS OF THE FOLLOWING AREAS:

-A. THE MOST RECENT COMPREHENSIVE STATEWIDE ASSESSMENT, INCLUDING ANY UPDATES;
+- ARS will increase the effectiveness of current and new external Employment/Supported Employment providers. - ARS will expand the availability of community employment providers and partner services that meet the needs of Arkansans with disabilities, including those requiring supported employment. - ARS transformed ACTI to a new service delivery model, ACDC.
+This model focuses as a hub for training and services to support VR consumers and/or students with disabilities to successfully reach the milestones of their individual plans for employment. - 3.
+ENSURE THAT THE GOALS AND PRIORITIES ARE BASED ON AN ANALYSIS OF THE FOLLOWING AREAS: - A. THE MOST RECENT COMPREHENSIVE STATEWIDE ASSESSMENT, INCLUDING ANY UPDATES;

 Using data from the 2019 CSNA, ARS and the SRC developed the goals and priorities listed in Section L.2 above.
+A CSNA for publication in Federal Fiscal Year 2022 is currently in development.